workflow builder

 Grounded in reality

-Before redesigning, we mapped out actual implementation processes across 8+ clients, identifying patterns, pain points, and the workarounds teams used.
-This gave us clarity on where our current builder fell short and helped us reframe the builder not as a static form—but as a living, modular flow engine.
+Before redesigning, we (me and 2 product managers) mapped out actual implementation processes across 8+ clients, identifying patterns, pain points, and the workarounds teams used.
+This gave us clarity on where our current builder fell short and helped me reframe the builder not as a static form—but as a living, modular flow engine.

 Configuration in context